Security Vulnerabilities & Attack Surface

 The most dangerous attack vector.
 A malicious repository can completely override Claude's behaviour by including crafted configuration files.
 The victim only needs to clone the repo and run Claude Code inside it.

-1.1 CLAUDE.md Injection
+1. CLAUDE.md Prompt Injection

 CLAUDE.md Content Is Not Sanitised